Link: Learn more about the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

 The Capital One Landing concept is primarily intended for metropolitan airports where shorter stays are the norm, in order to meet the needs of different kinds of travelers.
 Many travelers at these kinds of airports may appreciate the ability to grab a quick bite prior to a flight, rather than wanting to lounge around for hours.

-Currently, Capital One Landing has one location at Washington National Airport (DCA), with a further location planned for New York LaGuardia Airport (LGA).
+Currently, Capital One Landing has two locations, at Washington National Airport (DCA) and New York LaGuardia Airport (LGA), so let’s look at those in a bit more detail.

 Capital One Landing Washington National (DCA)